 Using HTTP Methods for RESTful Services

-Features of a RESTful Services: – A Restful web service should have following features.
+Features of a RESTful web Services in salesforce: – A Restful web service should have the following features.

 - Uniform interface